cpp-que-son-arrays

 Once an array is declared, it can be initialized in several ways:

-You can initialize an array with specific values at the time of declaration:
+You can initialize an array with specific values at the moment of declaration:

 int numbers[5] = {1, 2, 3, 4, 5};